 7. Lean Beef

-Lean beef is very high in protein with far less fats than other cuts like ribeye.
+Lean beef is very high in protein with far fewer fats than other cuts like ribeye.

 If you want to beef up without sabotaging your health, then go for a leaner cut beef.

-However it’s still recommended that we limit the amount to red meat 18 ounces per week (13).
+However, it’s still recommended that we limit the amount to red meat 18 ounces per week (12).

 Shrimp is another nutritious seafood that definitely deserves a place in this high protein food list.

-It’s very low in calories, yet full of various nutrients, including selenium and vitamin B12 (14).
+It’s very low in calories, yet full of various nutrients, including selenium and vitamin B12.

 And let’s not forget, it’s a rich source of protein, being 90% of shrimp calories comes from protein.